lmarinov/Exercise-repo/README.md

-This is a repository for exercise materials. bla
+This is a repository for many exercise materials. bla